semmi88/SemanticSearch-Hungarian/README.md

 # Huggingface Course Project - 2021 November
 ## Semantic Search system in Hungarian

 This repo contains my course project created during the week of the Huggingface Course Launch Community event.
-The selected project is a denser retrieval based semantic search system in my own language, Hungarian.
+The selected project is a dense retrieval based semantic search system in my own language, Hungarian.
 It is based on [this question-answering project idea description](https://discuss.huggingface.co/t/build-a-question-answering-system-in-your-own-language/11570/2).

+**You can try it out at [Huggingface Spaces](https://huggingface.co/spaces/Endre/SemanticSearch-HU)**

 ## Approach
 - finding a **dataset** of question/answer pairs or descriptive paragraphs in my target language (Hungarian)